 You can also see a unique hand-made possum skin cloak by Boon Wurrung Traditional owner Caroline Martin.
 Caroline was commissioned to design and craft this significant Aboriginal cultural asset which is a as part of the Port Phillip City Collection.

-Visit our history and heritage pages for more information about First Nations cultural heritage.
+For more information about First Nations cultural heritage, visit history and heritage.